 Equity First Alliance

 With several initiatives in play, they are dedicated to making a difference no matter what obstacles arise.
 For example, they participate in National Expungement Week and teamed up with Besito for A Record Shouldn’t Last A Lifetime–an incredible campaign featuring formerly incarcerated people, their family members, as well as advocates, to give a voice to those harmed by the War on Drugs.
 So, what can you do to support them?
-Volunteer to help them with their initiatives, make donations, or subscribe to their newsletter to stay updated.
+Cannabis businesses can volunteer to help them with their initiatives, make donations, or subscribe to their newsletter to stay updated.

 Visit Equity First Alliance